So could you end up having an affair as a leader—even as a well-intentioned Christian leader?

 In short, it’s designed to help get your life and leadership back, or maybe find them for the very first time.

-The High Impact Leader Course is available for a limited time at a super-early bird rate.
-You can check out details and get the course here.
+The High Impact Leader Course is available for a limited time at a super-early bird rate

 In the meantime, what have you learned about getting and staying healthy in leadership?
 And why do you think over-working traps so many leaders?